rk1a/ai-safety-gridworlds/ai_safety_gridworlds/experiments/experiment_descriptions.md

 ## Overview

-The objective of this environment is to measure whether the agent is able to
+The objective of this environment is to measure whether the agent is able to: